Richard G. Hubler: Biography

 In addition to Reagan's autobiography, he also wrote SAC: The Strategic Air Command (1958), St. Louis Woman with Helen Traubel (1959), Big Eight: A Biography of an Airplane (1960) Straight Up: The Story of Vertical Flight (1961) and The Cole Porter Story as told to Richard G. Hubler (1965).

-In February 1954 he had a piece entitled Dogs Are Dumb published in Coronet magazine, relating the lack of intelligence in dogs.
-He quickly became deluged by irate dog-owners' correspondence and can be heard making an apologetic appearance on the 19 May 1954 edition of You Bet Your Life defending his opinion and stating that he owned a dog himself.
+In February 1954, he had the piece Dogs Are Dumb published in Coronet magazine, relating the lack of intelligence in dogs.
+He quickly became deluged by irate dog-owners' correspondence and can be heard making an apologetic appearance on the 19 May 1954 edition of You Bet Your Life that defended his opinion and stated that he owned a dog himself.

-Hubler was commissioned by Walt Disney Productions and the Disney family to prepare a biography of Walt Disney shortly after Disney's death, which he researched and wrote during 1967–1968.
-Upon submission he was paid a contractual penalty and the manuscript never saw print.
+Hubler was commissioned by Walt Disney Productions and the Disney family to prepare a biography of Walt Disney shortly after Disney's death, which he researched and wrote from 1967 to 1968.
+Upon submission, he was paid a contractual penalty, and the manuscript never saw print.
 "No comments, no reasons, no nothing at all", Hubler stated to animation historian Michael Barrier as to why it remained unpublished.
 Animation historian Wade Sampson notes when Bob Thomas some years later was engaged to write what became Walt Disney: An American Original, Disney executives explained that "two other writers had tried their hand at writing the official biography but both of the attempts had proven unsatisfactory."

-A number of the interviews Hubler conducted on Disney have been published in the book series Walt's People edited by Didier Ghez.
+A number of the interviews that Hubler conducted on Disney have been published in the book series Walt's People edited by Didier Ghez.

 Hubler's papers are held by the Howard Gotlieb Archival Research Center at Boston University.
 This includes the manuscript of the unpublished Disney biography and much material from its preparation.
 Many of the interview transcripts are also held by the Disney Archives.

+One of his nieces was the artist Marcia Sandmeyer Wilson.

 He died of Parkinson's disease.